Scroll to navigation

 DESCRIPTION

-In a Debian system, by default, CPSV_SOURCE is /usr/share/runit/sv.src and CPSV_DEST is /etc/sv.
-Deb packages install runscripts in /usr/share/runit/sv and a runitme copy of each relevant service is maintained at /usr/share/runit/sv.current.
-By default sv.src is a symlink that points to /usr/share/runit/sv.
+In a Debian system, by default, CPSV_SOURCE is /usr/share/runit/sv.current and CPSV_DEST is /etc/sv.
+Debian packages install runscripts in /usr/share/runit/sv and a runitme copy of each relevant service is maintained at /usr/share/runit/sv.current.

-When a runscript is installed in /usr/share/runit/sv/, /etc/sv/ becomes reserved for a locally modified copy of the service.
+When a package installs a runscript in /usr/share/runit/sv/, /etc/sv/ is used to store instances or locally modified copy of that service.

 COMMANDS